swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-11-run-a-simple-ml-experiment-with-jupyter-notebook.md

 ## State of the MLOps process

-After running the notebook, you may have noticed that it requires manual downloads and that the steps are not documented.
+The notebook runs, but the workflow still relies on manual steps and undocumented assumptions.
 These are signs of a broader set of issues you will address in this part:

 - [ ] Notebook can be run but is not adequate for production
 - [ ] Codebase and dataset are not versioned